nkane/nkane.github.io/_posts/2018-07-04-postmortem-ludum-dare-40-game-jam.markdown

 using vector based math to do physics calculations; however, one of our team memebers was incredibly familiar with doing these calculations.
 After a few whiteboarding session and reading a handful of game development articles on vector based movement, a basic movement system for the player entity was created and used.
-The "wrapping" affect seen in the GIF below was due to a miscalculation of the increase speed toggling from maximum to minimium on the player's velocity vector.
+The "wrapping" affect seen in the GIF below was due to a miscalculation of the increased speed toggling from maximum to minimium on the player's velocity vector.

 ![movement-picture-0][movement-0]